 Learning Hubs

-Queensland Hubs Exchange of Expertise & Learning
+Queensland Hubs Exchange of Expertise & Learning (QHEEL)

-Hubs provide safe, friendly places, where families can access the supports and services they need, and connect with others.
+Child and family hubs provide safe, friendly places, where families can access the supports and services they need, and connect with others.

 For those of us navigating the journey of parenting, hubs can be like lighthouses or safe harbours – especially when we’re going through rough waters.